-Robert Marshall is passionately interested in the psychology of the workplace, negotiation and dispute resolution.
+Robert Marshall is passionately interested in the psychology of the workplace, professional development, negotiation and dispute resolution.

 Robert was Head of Technology Transfer at the University of Cambridge, where he was instrumental in the creation and development of the Technology Transfer Office (now called Cambridge Enterprise).
 For four years he was Director of Research & Business Services at the University of East Anglia (UK), and before that he worked in manufacturing management, consultancy, research management and as a quality manager in hi-tech engineering companies.